Random Pulls from the Bargain Bin

 Nova is the first to return:

 Darick Robertson is one of my all time favorite artists working in comics today.
-His art in Transmetropolitan and The Boys defined those books as much as the writing of Morrison and Ennis.
+His art in Transmetropolitan and The Boys defined those books as much as the writing of Ellis and Ennis.
 Darick Robertson is a great artist, but this splash page is ridiculous.
 What’s up with Nova’s left arm and leg?
 This was the 90’s, though, and I guess everyone was doing crap like this.

 So that’s two splash pages to start a comic.
 Why not a third?